auNLP/mdwikiNLP/classroom_materials/class_02/class_02.md

 ```

 ## Github with Visual Studio Code
 So instead of spending time in introducing GitHub in class.
 I recommend everyone check out the Youtube series: [Using GitHub with Visual Studio Code](https://www.youtube.com/watch?v=3Tn58KQvWtU&list=PLpPVLI0A0OkLBWbcctmGxxF6VHWSQw1hi).
-It should go over the most important aspects.
+Note that the last video gives a couple of shorthands for creating and cloning repositories which are very convenient.
 I recommmend you also try creating a GitHub with your studygroup and spent time resolving any issues.
 For a *much more* extensive introduction see this [video](https://www.youtube.com/watch?v=RGOj5yH7evk).

 As always you are free to use git however you like just so long that you are able to collaborate with your studygroup online.
 This is important given that future classes might end up taking place online due to Covid-19.